New solution format and ultra-fast compiler

 When a script is saved (or when you select Compile or press Ctrl+L), the entire object (not just the script being edited) is automatically compiled.

-The compilation results of the entire object are displayed in the "Output" window (in the "Errors" or "Warnings" tab respectively), rather than in the message window below the script.
-And when there are compilation errors, the line number, column number, and error message will be displayed, and you can double click an entry in the "Output" window to jump to that line of code and fix the code.
+The compilation results of the entire object are displayed in the "Output" window (any error/warning will display in the "Errors" or "Warnings" tab respectively), rather than in the message window below the script.
+And when there are compilation errors, the line number, column number, and error message will be displayed, and you can double click an entry in the "Output" window to jump to that line of code and fix the code in the code editor.

 Changes made to the script are saved directly, regardless of whether the code compiles successfully.
 In other words, compilation errors or warnings no longer prevent you from saving the associated object, closing the script view, or opening a different script in the same view.